GusEllerm/livepublication-data-producer/README.md

 - **Accurate orbit geometry filtering**: Orbit selection now uses true Sentinel-2 data geometry, not bounding boxes, for accurate tile coverage comparison
 - **Provenance tracking of Data Products:** Discovers and saves metadata for unique data products used to create the final composite image
 - **Profile-based job IDs**: Each run generates a unique job ID from the profile, enabling reproducible, structured output
+- **Configurable output location**: All outputs can be redirected to a custom directory using the `output_base_dir` attribute in each profile
 - **Smart tiling**: Automatically splits large requests into API-safe sub-tiles
 - **Orbit selection**: Ranks and selects the best available orbit based on configurable strategy (e.g. least cloud)
 - **Imagery stitching**: Merges `.npy` tiles into a full-scene array